IvanPysmenni/ANTLR_M3U8Parser/README.md

 # ANTLR_M3U8Parser

-This is test project for learning how ot use ANTLR parser generator
+This is test project for learning how ot use ANTLR parser generator for convert m3u8 file to json

 ## Build steps:
 ```